Skip To Main Content

 UConn equivalent ART1030: Drawing 1 (3 Credits)

-HONORS FINE ARTS PAINTING 1 AND COLOR THEORY
+APT875 HONORS PAINTING 1

 Fine Arts students learn a problem-solving approach to color theory, both practical and historical, and develop observational painting skills to describe form and structure.
 Students explore current and past artists while developing a variety of design and painting techniques.
-Studio fee – students purchase all personal painting supplies, Prerequisite: ADR664 or ACP875 (full year – 1 credit) 11 & 12.
+Studio fee – students purchase all personal painting supplies, Prerequisite: ADR664 (full year – 1 credit) 11 & 12.

-HONORS FINE ARTS PAINTING 2
+APT975 HONORS PAINTING 2

 Fine Arts students continue to explore color as a means of expressing form and concepts with emphasis on the figure as subject matter.
 Students study the contributions of painters, past and present, and maintain required sketchbooks for resolving compositions.
-Studio fee, Prerequisite: B in APT874 (full year – 1 credit) 12.
+Studio fee, Prerequisite: B in APT875 (full year – 1 credit) 12.